Search by postcode or city. Check pollen levels over the next five days. Feel smug.

 Top Five Tips to Prevent Hay Fever Symptoms

-1. Showering and changing clothes after being outdoors – pollen gets everywhere, sticking to clothes and affecting you long after you’ve retreated inside.
-After a day outside, jump in the shower, or bath, and change your clothes to prevent transmission.
+1. Shower and change your clothes after being outdoors.
+This’ll help stop transmission as pollen gets everywhere, clinging to clothes and affecting you long after you’ve gone inside.

-4. Keep it clean – Regularly wash your hands when out and about to remove pollen, or just give them a quick clean with some
+4. Keep your hands clean.
+Regularly wash your hands when out and about to remove pollen.
+For a quick on-the-go clean, grab some

 Allergy Comfort Wipes.